 The simple definition of human enhancement is: the use of science and technology to improve your bodily functions.
 That is why I think about science fiction, like the game Cyberpunk 2077 (image above).

-Here is a comprehensive overview of all the definitions:
+Here is a comprehensive overview of all the definitions mentioned in the previous part:

-- the use of science and technology to improve your bodily functions (Peter Joosten, 2019).
+- The use of science and technology to improve your bodily functions (Joosten, 2019).

-Anyway, human enhancement raises all kinds of questions.
+Anyway, no matter which definition you choose, human enhancement raises all kinds of questions.
 How perfect can we make ourselves?
 How perfect do we want to make ourselves?
-What is the effect on ourselves and on the society around us?
+What is the effect on ourselves and on the surrounding society?

 Human enhancement concepts